xudifsd/zk.clj/README.md

 # zk.clj

-More than just a wrapper of clojure for zookeeper
+Just a wrapper of clojure for curator zookeeper